What Does It Take To Be A Translator?

 You should have an online presence with active social media accounts on LinkedIn, Facebook, Twitter and translator platforms such as ProZ and TranslatorsCafé so that clients can easily find and reach you.

-Some translators also have their own website and blogs to share their knowledge and experience.
+Some translators also have their own websites and blogs to share their knowledge and experience.
 A well-written and good-SEO website helps generate new clients through search engines.
 Thus, you might want to invest some time and money in preparing yourself with a basic ground and practices of marketing to build your own website and increase your chance of being found by new clients.